peteroupc/html3dutil/doc/H3DU.Math.md

 Returns the projection of a 3-element vector on the given reference vector.
-Assuming both vectors start at the same point, the resulting vector will point in the same direction as the reference vector but will make the closest approach possible to the projected vector's endpoint.
+Assuming both vectors start at the same point, the resulting vector will be parallel to the reference vector but will make the closest approach possible to the projected vector's endpoint.
 The difference between the projected